deadlyvipers/dojo_rules/introduction.md

 #Hello Me
 This is my introduction
-I like Frontend Foundations Course
+I like HTML & CSS Course